Dr Jessica Bollen

 Postdoctoral Research Fellow and Lecturer

 With an undergraduate degree in Human Biology and Sport and Exercise Science, Jessica has a keen interest in the human body, how it functions and the changes that can be brought about by exercise.
 Through working in gyms specialising in rehabilitation, an area of particular interest, Jessica was intrigued by individual’s attitudes to rehabilitation programs and their outcome expectations.
-The occasional mismatch between people’s attitudes and expectations ultimately lead to her applying for the PhD she is currently undertaking.
+This lead her to apply for the PhD she competed in February 2017.
 The end result was to create a valid and reliable questionnaire for stroke survivors to determine which individuals may be having particular problems conducting their rehabilitation programs and therefore, possibly not obtaining the outcome in terms of recovery they may like to achieve.
 More recently she has become interested in physical frailty and how this can be assessed in a clinical setting.

 - CYQ gym instructor level 2 (2013)